buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 two things.
 First we have to change our ``svnurl=`` argument to watch more than just ``.../Twisted/trunk``.
 We will set it to ``.../Twisted`` so that we'll see both the trunk and all the branches.
-Second, we have to tell :class:`SVNPoller` how to split the :samp:`({PROJECT-plus-BRANCH})({FILEPATH})` strings it gets from the repository out into :samp:`({BRANCH})` and :samp:`({FILEPATH})` pairs.
+Second, we have to tell :bb:chsrc:`SVNPoller` how to split the :samp:`({PROJECT-plus-BRANCH})({FILEPATH})` strings it gets from the repository out into :samp:`({BRANCH})` and :samp:`({FILEPATH})` pairs.